 Everything but the Bagel seasoning blend

-Trader Joe’s “Everything but the Bagel” spice only recently came out but has already garnered a cult following (especially in New York City, the unofficial bagel capital of the United States).
+Trader Joe’s “Everything but the Bagel” spice garnered a cult following immediately after launching last summer (especially in New York City, the unofficial bagel capital of the United States) and the buzz hasn’t died down.
 Fortunately, it’s a whole lot healthier than your typical, smothered-in-cream-cheese breakfast order.
-Lockwood likes that it’s low in sodium and, despite the name, is really just made with poppy seeds, sesame seeds, dried garlic, dried onion, and sea salt—nothing processed.
+Lockwood Beckerman likes that it’s low in sodium and, despite the name, is really just made with poppy seeds, sesame seeds, dried garlic, dried onion, and sea salt—nothing processed.
 Use it to instantly upgrade your favorite toast recipe (avo or otherwise).

 Multigrain fiber bread